Struma disaster: Voyage and detention

 Struma had been built as a luxury yacht but was 74 years old.
 In the 1930s, she had been relegated to carrying cattle on the Danube River under the flag of convenience of Panama.
-The Mossad LeAliyah Bet intended to use her as a refugee ship but shelved the plan after the Germans had entered Bulgaria.
+The Mossad LeAliyah Bet intended to use her as a refugee ship to sail to British-controlled Palestine but shelved the plan after German forces entered Bulgaria.
 Her Greek owner, Jean D. Pandelis, instead contacted Revisionist Zionists in Romania.
 The New Zionist Organization and a Zionist youth movement, Betar, began to make arrangements, but an argument over the choice of passengers left the planning in the hands of Betar.

 Apart from the crew and 60 Betar youth, there were over 700 passengers, who had paid large fees to board the ship.
 The exact number is not certain, but a collation of six separate lists produced a total of 791 passengers and 10 crew.
 Passengers were told they would be sailing on a renovated boat with a short stop in Istanbul to collect their Palestinian immigration visas.
 Romanian Prime Minister Ion Antonescu's government approved of the voyage.

 Each refugee was allowed to take 20 kg of luggage.
 Romanian customs officers took many of the refugees' valuables and other possessions, along with food that they had brought with them.
 The passengers were not permitted to see the vessel before the day of the voyage.
 They found that she was a wreck with only two lifeboats.
 Below decks, Struma had dormitories with bunks for 40 to 120 people in each.
 The berths were bunks on which passengers were to sleep four abreast, with a width of 60 cm for each person.

 On 12 December 1941, the day of her sailing, Strumas engine failed and so a tug towed her out of the port of Constanța.
 Since the waters off Constanța were mined, a Romanian vessel escorted her clear of the minefield.
 She then drifted overnight while her crew tried vainly to start her engine.
 She transmitted distress signals, and on 13 December, the Romanian tug returned.
 The tug's crew said they would not repair Strumas engine unless they were paid.
 The refugees had no money after they had bought their tickets and leaving Romania and so they gave all their wedding rings to the tugboatmen, who then repaired the engine.
 Struma then got under way, but by 15 December, her engine had failed again and so she was towed into the port of Istanbul, Turkey.